roheetnarayanan/roheetnarayanan.github.io/repo.md

 ## Repositories

-1. ### [Google Play Anaysis](https://github.com/roheetnarayanan/google-play-analysis)<br /> Obtained data about the apps in play store, cleaned and analzed them it address some basic yet vital questions.<br />
+1. ### [Google Play Anaysis](https://github.com/roheetnarayanan/google-play-analysis)<br /> Obtained data about the apps in play store, cleaned and analzed them to address some basic yet vital questions.<br />
 2. ### [Lending Club Loan Prediction](https://github.com/roheetnarayanan/LendingClub-Loan-Prediction)<br /> A Model that classifies whether an individual will pay their loan balances in full or not.
 This is done through decision tree classifier and random forest using Python and Scikit-learn.<br />
 3. ### [Titanic - Kaggle Competition](https://github.com/roheetnarayanan/Titanic)<br />  This is part of kaggle competition which involves predicting the survival of passengers in the sinking of titanic.
 The model used here logistic regression. <br />
 4. ### [Spam Classifier](https://github.com/roheetnarayanan/Spam)<br /> Used TF IDF in conjunction with Naive Bayes to classifiy a message into SPAM/HAM.
 The dataset is part of UCI Repository.<br />